-To maximize the net cost purchase price to the contract price, you must add the closing and settlement costs- legal, mortgage recording tax, insurance, hazard, transfer tax, etc as per the HUD 1 (replaced by new standardized Closure Disclosure Form effective August 1, 2015) settlement statement to bump up the cost to your net costs on purchase.
+To maximize the net cost purchase price to the contract price, you must add the closing and settlement costs- legal, mortgage recording tax, insurance, hazard, transfer tax, etc as per the HUD 1 (replaced by new standardized CFPB- Consumer Financial Protection Bureau- Closure Disclosure Formeffective August 1, 2015) settlement statement to bump up the cost to your net costs on purchase.
 To that amount you would also add your subsequent improvements and additions.

 Maintaining your Principal Residence while Abroad/ in the U.S.- Non-Rental:

-If you decide to maintain your U.S. or foreign residence while living abroad or while living in the U.S., the mortgage interest and real estate taxes are deductible in the year that they are paid on Schedule A of Form 1040.
+If you decide to maintain your U.S. or foreign residence while living abroad or while living in the U.S., the mortgage interest and real estate taxes (foreign real estate tax deductibility eliminated under TCJA 2017) are deductible in the year that they are paid on Schedule A of Form 1040.
 As U.S. resident aliens- U.S. citizens and U.S. permanent residents (green card holders) or those persons meeting the Substantial Presence Test (SPT), your worldwide income is 100% U.S. taxable as are your worldwide deductions 100% U.S. deductible.

 Renting it out: